josecarlosgt/bootsrap/README.md

-# Tutorial: Customizing a Bootstrap Template
+# Customizing a Bootstrap Template

-This tutorial consists of customizing a Bootstrap template.
+This worksheet consists of customizing a Bootstrap template.
 You will practice your skills on:

 - Choosing and elaborating on the topic for a webpage
 - Creating content for a webpage